voiceittech/voiceit3-websdk/README.md

 #### Creating the HTML

 The gateway to front-end implementation is voiceit2-web-login-example/public/voiceItFront/voiceIt2.js.
-This is an initializer class that will gather and append all the dependecies to the DOM, create the required HTML structure for the main UI Modal (the pop-up Box from the Demo), and instansiate the voiceIt2Obj- this module is responsible for communicating with the server, and controlling the flow of the verification(s)/enrollment(s) processes.
+This is an initializer class that will gather and append all the dependencies to the DOM, create the required HTML structure for the main UI Modal (the pop-up Box from the Demo), and instansiate the voiceIt2Obj- this module is responsible for communicating with the server, and controlling the flow of the verification(s)/enrollment(s) processes.
 To incorporate the Front End, please copy the folder voiceit2-web-login-example/public/voiceItFront to your project directory.
 Include voiceItFront/voiceIt2.js into your html:
 ```